 Whether you prefer wine, beer or distilled spirits, sampling local artisanal brews makes for a fun afternoon.
 Options include Balderdash Cellars, Big Elm Brewing and Berkshire Mountain Distillers.
 Try the Truth Serum Albariño at Balderdash for a light and crisp taste with a hint of lime.
 The 413 Belgian ale brewed with chamomile and orange zest at Big Elm is also a treat, as is the Greylock Gin at Berkshire Distillers.

 At the Sterling and Francine Clark Art Institute in Williamstown, you can browse amid work from impressionist masters like Claude Monet, Camille Pissarro and Pierre-Auguste Renoir.
 Established in 1955, the museum and research institution is home to Renoir’s “Self-portrait,” Monet’s “The Cliffs at Etretat and Pissarro’s “The Road: Rain Effect.”
-Plus, there are many other European and American paintings, sculptures, drawings and photographs from the 14th century to 20th century.
+Plus, there are many other European and American paintings, sculptures, drawings and photographs from the 14th century to the 20th century.

 Golfing is a top activity here from May through October.
 There are more than a dozen courses with options that include Cranwell Golf Club in Lenox and Wahconah Country Club in Dalton.
 Bas Ridge Golf Course in Hinsdale and the Blandford Golf & Tennis Club in Blandford are also open to the public.
 But call ahead for tee times because the word is out on the Berkshires.
 The area offers so much more than just an amazing place for hiking and camping – although it’s perfect for that too.